werf/werf/docs/pages/documentation/advanced/helm/basics.md

 ## Deploy process

-When running the `werf deploy` command, werf starts the deployment process that includes the following steps:
+When running the `werf converge` command, werf starts the deployment process that includes the following steps:

  1. Rendering chart templates into a single list of Kubernetes resource manifests and validating them.
  2. Running `pre-install` or `pre-upgrade` [hooks](#helm-hooks) and tracking each hook until successful or failed termination; printing logs and other information in the process.